Alisaddique/Automatic-Machine-Fault-Detection-Recognition/README.md

 The features extracted from audio signals include Mel-frequency cepstral coefficients (MFCC), chroma features, and mel spectrograms.
 These features are used to characterize the underlying patterns in the audio data.

 ## Model Architecture <a name="model-architecture"></a>

 The CNN model architecture comprises convolutional layers, max-pooling layers, dense layers, and dropout layers.
 The model is designed to learn patterns from the extracted audio features and classify faults accurately.
-## Model Architecture <a name="model-architecture"></a>

-The CNN model architecture comprises convolutional layers, max-pooling layers, dense layers, and dropout layers.
-The model is designed to learn patterns from the extracted audio features and classify faults accurately.